Transfinite Adams representability: Transfinite Adams representability in the derived category of a ring

 \begin{rem} It is well known that a ring $R$ has $\Pgldim_\alpha(R)=0$ for some $\alpha$ if and only if $\Pgldim_{\aleph_0}(R)=0$, see \cite[Theorem 8.4]{JL89}.
 These rings are called \emph{(right) pure-semisimple}.
+They are characterized by the fact that, for any $\alpha\geq\aleph_{0}$, any $R$-module decomposes as a direct sum of $\alpha$-presentable $R$-modules.
 Rings of finite representation type are (two-sided) pure-semisimple \cite[Theorem 8.8]{JL89}.
-If $R$ is hereditary and pure-semisimple, e.g.~the path algebra of a Dynkin quiver, then $D(R)$ satisifes \arm{\alpha} for all $\alpha\geq\aleph_0$.
+If $R$ is hereditary and pure-semisimple, e.g.~the path algebra of a Dynkin quiver over a field, then $D(R)$ satisfies $\alpha$-Adams representability for all $\alpha\geq\aleph_0$.
 So far we do not know of any ring $R$ with $\Pgldim_\alpha (R)=1$ for some $\alpha>\aleph_0$. \end{rem}